leils/leils.github.io/content/blog/2021/2021-08-27_Meow-Maker/index.md

 It all started here: ![Picture of a paper cutout in the silhouette of a cat head and jaw, over sketches of a cat head that opens/closes its jaw](https://firebasestorage.googleapis.com/v0/b/sketch-blog-857c6.appspot.com/o/cat-timer%2FE2B92FE4-0BCE-4A84-889F-A5C7CDB08EF6.jpg?alt=media&token=42a09256-3804-4575-a60f-c5a85ffac8e0)

 I wanted this piece to:
-1. Be physically interactive
+1. Be **physically interactive**
-2. Run mechanically, not digitally
+2. Run **mechanically**, not digitally
-3. Have a sense of whimsy
+3. Have a sense of **whimsy** (which is ... uh ... hard to quantify)

 A couple of desired interactions:
-- You "push down" the nose to
+- The audience gets to  "push down" the nose to reset the timer
+- The timer "yells" when it's "hungry"

 ![Image of the internal system in a mechanical timer dial](https://firebasestorage.googleapis.com/v0/b/sketch-blog-857c6.appspot.com/o/cat-timer%2FD5611CEA-F553-4C7F-96CB-B6DF3CC2197B.jpg?alt=media&token=f07aea85-54f7-41cd-96d2-6c8df5bd391a)